interTwin-eu/itwinai/tutorials/distributed-ml/tutorial-1-mnist/README.md

 ## Setup

-First, from the root of this repo, build the environment containing pytorch, horovod and deepspeed.
+First, from the root of this repository, build the environment containing pytorch, horovod and deepspeed.
 You can *try* with:

 ```bash